Wally Schirra: Military service

 After graduating from the Naval Academy, Schirra was commissioned as an ensign in the United States Navy on June 6, 1945.
-Schirra served during the final months of World War II aboard the large cruiser USS Alaska.
-Following the Japanese surrender, Schirra returned to America, where the Alaska was decommissioned.
-He was subsequently stationed to Tsingtao and assigned to the amphibious command ship USS Estes.
-Following his return from China, Schirra began training as a Naval Aviator at Naval Air Station Pensacola, Florida.
+He served during the final months of World War II aboard the large cruiser USS Alaska.
+Following the Japanese surrender, he returned to the U.S., where the Alaska was decommissioned.
+He was subsequently stationed to Qingdao and assigned to the amphibious command ship USS Estes.
+Following his return from China, he began training as a Naval Aviator at Naval Air Station Pensacola, Florida.

 After he completed training, Schirra received his naval aviator wings in 1948 and joined Fighter Squadron 71 (VF-71) at Quonset Point, Rhode Island.
 In VF-71, Schirra flew the F8F Bearcat.
 After several years of flying the F8F, he attended jet transition training with the F-80 Shooting Star in preparation for his squadron's transition to the jet-powered F9F Panther.
 Schirra was deployed to the Mediterranean aboard the aircraft carrier USS Midway at the outbreak of the Korean War in June 1950.
 He applied for an exchange program with the U.S. Air Force to gain combat experience, was selected for the program, and trained to fly on the F-84 Thunderjet.

 Schirra was initially deployed with the 154th Fighter-Bomber Squadron to Itazuke Air Force Base in Japan, from where he flew missions into South Korea.
 As U.S. troops advanced north, the squadron was reassigned to a base in Daegu.
 In the eight-month deployment, Schirra flew 90 combat missions and downed two MiG-15s.

 After completing his tour in Korea, Schirra became a test pilot at Naval Ordnance Test Station China Lake, California (NOTS).
 At China Lake, he tested various weapons systems, including becoming the first pilot to fly with and fire the Sidewinder missile.
-Schirra was assigned to Miramar Naval Air Station to test the newest Navy jet fighter, the F7U Cutlass.
-Schirra was subsequently assigned to NAS Moffett to begin transition training to the Cutlass, and subsequently the F3H Demon.
-After a deployment to Asia aboard the aircraft carrier USS Lexington and aviation safety training with the University of Southern California (USC), Schirra was accepted to the U.S. Naval Test Pilot School in 1958.
+He was assigned to Miramar Naval Air Station to test the newest Navy jet fighter, the F7U Cutlass.
+He was subsequently assigned to NAS Moffett to begin transition training to the Cutlass, and subsequently the F3H Demon.
+After a deployment to Asia aboard the aircraft carrier USS Lexington and aviation safety training with the University of Southern California (USC), he was accepted to the U.S. Naval Test Pilot School in 1958.

 Schirra was a member of Class 20 at the Naval Test Pilot School, along with future fellow astronauts Jim Lovell and Pete Conrad, where he learned to fly numerous aircraft, including the F4D Skyray, the F11F Tiger, and the F8U Crusader.
 After graduation, Schirra became a test pilot at Naval Air Station Patuxent River and learned to fly the F4H Phantom to determine if it could become a carrier-based aircraft.